McGill-MMA-EnterpriseAnalytics/Employee-Attrition/Employee_Segmentation_Clustering_Report.md

 ## **2. Pre-processing**

-### **Principal Component Analysis (PCA)**
-To improve computational efficiency and reduce dimensionality while retaining key information, PCA was applied.
-By analyzing the **PCA variance explanation plot**, we observed that PCA provided effective dimensionality reduction.
-We retained **90% of the variance**, resulting in **21 principal components** for further clustering analysis.

 ### **Feature Selection (Removing Redundant Variables)**

 To improve clustering effectiveness and reduce noise, certain variables were removed: